Mustafa21102005/laravel-bloghub/README.md

   - Create blog posts
   - Edit and delete their own posts
   - Bookmark their favorite posts
-- Posts and actions are scoped to logged-in users for security and usability

 ---

 ## 🛠️ Tech Stack